-- 3.72 It is considered that the values in Table 3.3 can also be related to the levels of risk described in the ProPG: - noise levels below the LOAEL, i.e. below 50dB L{Aeq,16hrs} during the daytime and below 40dB L{Aeq,8hrs} during the night-time, are considered to be a negligible risk; - noise levels above the LOAEL but below the SOAEL, i.e. between 50dB $L{Aeq,16hrs}$ and 63dB $L{Aeq,16hrs}$ during the daytime and between 40dB $L{Aeq,8hrs}$ and 55dB $L{Aeq,8hrs}$ during the night-time, are considered to range from a low to medium risk; - noise levels above 63dB $L{Aeq,16hrs}$ i.e. the SOAEL, but below 72dB $L{Aeq,16hrs}$ during the daytime, and above 55dB $L{Aeq,8hrs}$, i.e. the SOAEL, but below 66dB $L{Aeq,8hrs}$ during the night-time, are considered to range from a medium to high risk; and - noise levels that result in an unacceptable adverse effect, i.e. above 72dB L{Aeq,16hrs} during the daytime and above 66dB L{Aeq,8hrs} during the night-time, are considered to be a high risk. - 3.73 The lower and upper ends of these ranges, representing negligible and high risks respectively, accord with the advice set out the ProPG.
+3.96 It is considered that the values in Table 3.3 can also be related to the levels of risk described in the ProPG:

+- noise levels below the LOAEL, i.e. below 50dB L{Aeq,16hrs} during the daytime and below 40dB L{Aeq,8hrs} during the night-time, are considered to be a negligible risk; - noise levels above the LOAEL but below the SOAEL, i.e. between 50dB $L{Aeq,16hrs}$ and 63dB $L{Aeq,16hrs}$ during the daytime and between 40dB $L{Aeq,8hrs}$ and 55dB $L{Aeq,8hrs}$ during the night-time, are considered to range from a low to medium risk;

+- noise levels above 63dB $L{Aeq,16hrs}$ i.e. the SOAEL, but below 72dB $L{Aeq,16hrs}$ during the daytime, and above 55dB $L{Aeq,8hrs}$, i.e. the SOAEL, but below 66dB $L{Aeq,8hrs}$ during the night-time, are considered to range from a medium to high risk; and - noise levels that result in an unacceptable adverse effect, i.e. above 72dB $L{Aeq,16hrs}$ during the daytime and above 66dB $L{Aeq,8hrs}$ during the night-time, are considered to be a high risk. - 3.97 The lower and upper ends of these ranges, representing negligible and high risks respectively, accord with the advice set out the ProPG.

-4 ENVIRONMENTAL SOUND SURVEY
+4 ENVIRONMENTAL SOUND SURVEYS

-- 4.1 A sound survey was undertaken between Wednesday 19th and Friday 21st May 2021 to establish typical sound levels at the site.
-The survey method and results are set out below. - 4.2 The survey was undertaken during a period where restrictions were in place as part of the Government's response to coronavirus/Covid-19.
+- 4.1 A sound survey was undertaken between Wednesday 19th and Friday 21st May 2021 to establish typical sound levels at the site. - 4.2 This survey was undertaken during a period where restrictions were in place as part of the Government's response to coronavirus/Covid-19.
 It is possible that the effect of these restrictions would be to reduce traffic movements on roads around the site, which would in turn reduce noise levels.
-The effect of this on the assessment of the site is considered later in this report.
+The effect of this on the assessment of the site is considered later in this report. - 4.3 At the request of UDC, a further survey has been undertaken to capture any noise from the commercial units to the west of the site, including a taxi firm.
+This additional survey was undertaken at the site between Thursday 21st and Monday 25th October 2021. - 4.4 The survey method and results for both surveys are set out below.

-Sound Survey Method
+May 2021 Sound Survey Method

-- 4.3 The measurements were undertaken between 13:00 hours on Wednesday 19th May 2021 and 13:00 hours on Friday 21st May 2021. - 4.4 The equipment used during the survey is summarised in Appendix C. The sound level meters were field-calibrated immediately before and after the measurements using the listed acoustic calibrators and no significant calibration drifts were found to have occurred. - 4.5 The sound level meters had been laboratory-calibrated to a traceable standard within the two years preceding the survey and the acoustic calibrators had been laboratory-calibrated to a traceable standard within the year preceding the survey. - 4.6 Measurements were carried out at two positions, shown in Figure D.1 in Appendix D and described as follows: - Position I: on the northern edge of the site, close to Radwinter Road; and - Position 2: on the western edge of the site, close to the newly-constructed residential area to the west. - 4.7 The measurements at both positions were taken at a height of 1.5 metres above local ground level, with the microphone in free-field conditions, i.e. at least 3.5 metres away from any reflecting surfaces other than the ground.
+- 4.5 The measurements were undertaken between 13:00 hours on Wednesday 19th May 2021 and 13:00 hours on Friday 21st May 2021. - 4.6 The equipment used during the survey is summarised in Appendix C. The sound level meters were field-calibrated immediately before and after the measurements using the listed acoustic calibrators and no significant calibration drifts were found to have occurred. - 4.7 The sound level meters had been laboratory-calibrated to a traceable standard within the two years preceding the survey and the acoustic calibrators had been laboratory-calibrated to a traceable standard within the year preceding the survey. - 4.8 Measurements were carried out at two positions, shown in Figure D.1 in Appendix D and described as follows: - Position I: on the northern edge of the site, close to Radwinter Road; and - Position 2: on the western edge of the site, close to the newly-constructed residential area to the west. - 4.9 The measurements at both positions were taken at a height of 1.5 metres above local ground level, with the microphone in free-field conditions, i.e. at least 3.5 metres away from any reflecting surfaces other than the ground.

-Sound Survey Results
+May 2021 Sound Survey Results